-We make parents aware of our policy through our school website.
+We make parents aware of our policy through our school website and newsletter.

-L. Partnerships with other agencies
+M. Partnerships with other agencies

-The school recognises that it is essential to establish positive and effective working relationships with other agencies e.g. Early Help, Children and Families Service, Police, Health, District Council, NSPCC ChildLine Schools' Service, local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, an assessment including under section 17 or section 47.
+The school recognises that it is essential to establish positive and effective working relationships with other agencies such as Compass Buzz, Police, Early Help.

+All schools and colleges should allow access for children and families service staff from the host local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, an assessment including under section 17 or section 47.
 Consent from the parent and child (where of sufficient age and understanding) is required for assessments by the prevention service or under section 17.